ceticamarco/dc/man.md

 **ph**

 Prints the value on the top of the stack in base 16, without altering the stack.
 A newline is printed after the value.

+## Bitwise Operations
+**dc** supports various bitwise operations.
+These operations support integral types only and are represented using a 64bit data type.

+**{**

+Pops two numbers from the stack and computes bitwise *AND* between the second one popped and the first one popped.
+Pushes the result.

+**}**

+Pops two numbers from the stack and computes bitwise *OR* between the second one popped and the first one popped.
+Pushes the result.

+**l**

+Pops one **signed integer** from the stack and computes bitwise *NOT*(one's complement).
+Pushes the result.

+**L**

+Pops two numbers from the stack and computes bitwise *XOR* between the second one popped and the first one popped.
+Pushes the result.

+**m**

+Pops two numbers from the stack *left shift* the second one popped by *n* bits, where *n* is the first one popped.
+Pushes the result.

+**M**

+Pops two numbers from the stack *right shift* the second one popped by *n* bits, where *n* is the first one popped.
+Pushes the result.

 ## Stack Control